solana-labs/obsolete-spl-zk-token/README.md

 $ git clone git@github.com:mvines/solana.git -b ctoken
 ```

-Then clone this repository as a subdirectory of the Solana monorepo:
+Then clone this repository as a subdirectory of the Solana monorepo, using the v1.8 branch:
 ```
 $ cd solana/
+$ git checkout v1.8
 $ git clone git@github.com:solana-labs/spl-zk-token.git zk-token
 ```